omisolaidowu/playwright_POM_Python/README.md

 2. Install dependencies using pip or pip3 depending on Python version (pip install Playwright dotenv).

 ## To run the test:
-To run the **Login test** test and buy a product in the test scenarios directory:
+To run the **single signup test** for Chrome and go to dashboard for the first time:

-`python loginBuyLogout.py`
+`python singleSignupRun.py`

-To run the **account creation** test and go to dashboard for the first time:
+To run **parallel signup tests** for Chrome and Edge and go to dashboard for the first time:

+`python parallelSignupRun`

+To run **single login and buy test** for Chrome, buy a product, and checkout:

+`python singleLoginBuyRun.py`

+To run **parallel login and buy test** for Chrome and Edge, buy a product, and checkout:

-`python testSignup.py`
+`python parallelLoginBuyRun.py`